 The John E. Nance Writer-in-Residence at Thurber House was begun in 2012 by Sally Crane, in honor of her late husband, John E. Nance, a critically acclaimed photojournalist.
 As Associated Press Bureau Chief in the Philippines, Nance wrote The Gentle Tasaday about a primitive tribe in the Philippines as well as Lobo of the Tasaday, a Horn Book Award Honor Book.
 Nance was a Thurber House writer-in-residence twice, in 1995 and 1998.

-The resident will receive a stipend and will be available for at least three community outreach opportunities such as readings and teaching writing classes offered by Thurber House.
+The resident receives a stipend and is available for at least three community outreach opportunities such as readings and teaching writing classes offered by Thurber House.